-2. THE TENTH YEAR (A.D.
-4)
+2. THE TENTH YEAR (A.D.4)

-- 1 It was the fifth of July, the first Sabbath of the month, when Jesus, while strolling through the countryside with his father, first gave expression to feelings and ideas which indicated that he was becoming self-conscious of > the unusual nature of his life mission.
+It was the fifth of July, the first Sabbath of the month, when Jesus, while strolling through the countryside with his father, first gave expression to feelings and ideas which indicated that he was becoming self-conscious of the unusual nature of his life mission.
 Joseph listened attentively to the momentous words of his son but made few comments; he volunteered no information.
 The next day Jesus had a similar but longer talk with his mother.
 Mary likewise listened to the pronouncements of the lad, but neither did she volunteer any information.
-It was almost two years before Jesus again spoke to his parents concerning this increasing revelation within his own consciousness regarding the nature of his personality and the character of his mission on earth. - 2 He entered the advanced school of the synagogue in August.
+It was almost two years before Jesus again spoke to his parents concerning this increasing revelation within his own consciousness regarding the nature of his personality and the character of his mission on earth.

+¶ He entered the advanced school of the synagogue in August.
 At school he was constantly creating trouble by the questions he persisted in asking.
 Increasingly he kept all Nazareth in more or less of a hubbub.
-His parents were loath to forbid his asking these disquieting questions, and his chief teacher was greatly intrigued by the lad's curiosity, insight, and hunger for knowledge. - 3 Jesus' playmates saw nothing supernatural in his conduct; in most ways he was altogether like themselves.
+His parents were loath to forbid his asking these disquieting questions, and his chief teacher was greatly intrigued by the lad's curiosity, insight, and hunger for knowledge.

+Jesus' playmates saw nothing supernatural in his conduct; in most ways he was altogether like themselves.
 His interest in study was somewhat above the average but not wholly unusual.
-He did ask more questions at school than others in his class. - 4 Perhaps his most unusual and outstanding trait was his unwillingness to fight for his rights.
+He did ask more questions at school than others in his class.

+¶ Perhaps his most unusual and outstanding trait was his unwillingness to fight for his rights.
 Since he was such a well-developed lad for his age, it seemed strange to his playfellows that he was disinclined to defend himself even from injustice or when subjected to personal abuse.
-As it happened, he did not suffer much on account of this trait because of the friendship of Jacob, a neighbor boy, who was one
+As it happened, he did not suffer much on account of this trait because of the friendship of Jacob, a neighbor boy, who was one year older.

-- year older.
 He was the son of the stone mason, a business associate of Joseph.
 Jacob was a great admirer of Jesus and made it his business to see that no one was permitted to impose upon Jesus because of his aversion to physical combat.
-Several times older and uncouth youths attacked Jesus, relying upon his reputed docility, but they always suffered swift and certain retribution at the hands of his self-appointed champion and ever-ready defender, Jacob the stone mason's son. - 5 Jesus was the generally accepted leader of the Nazareth lads who stood for the higher ideals of their day and generation.
-He was really loved by his youthful associates, not only because he was fair, but also because he possessed a rare and understanding sympathy that betokened love and bordered on discreet compassion. - 6 This year he began to show a marked preference for the company of older persons.
+Several times older and uncouth youths attacked Jesus, relying upon his reputed docility, but they always suffered swift and certain retribution at the hands of his self-appointed champion and ever-ready defender, Jacob the stone mason's son.

+Jesus was the generally accepted leader of the Nazareth lads who stood for the higher ideals of their day and generation.
+He was really loved by his youthful associates, not only because he was fair, but also because he possessed a rare and understanding sympathy that betokened love and bordered on discreet compassion.

+This year he began to show a marked preference for the company of older persons.
 He delighted in talking over things cultural, educational, social, economic, political, and religious with older minds, and his depth of reasoning and keenness of observation so charmed his adult associates that they were always more than willing to visit with him.
-Until he became responsible for the support of the home, his parents were constantly seeking to influence him to associate with those of his own age, or more nearly his age, rather than with older and better-informed individuals for whom he evinced such a preference. - 7 Late this year he had a fishing experience of two months with his uncle on the Sea of Galilee, and he was very successful.
-Before attaining manhood, he had become an expert fisherman. - 8 His physical development continued; he was an advanced and privileged pupil at school; he got along fairly well at home with his younger brothers and sisters, having the advantage of being three and one-half years older than the oldest of the other children.
+Until he became responsible for the support of the home, his parents were constantly seeking to influence him to associate with those of his own age, or more nearly his age, rather than with older and better-informed individuals for whom he evinced such a preference.

+Late this year he had a fishing experience of two months with his uncle on the Sea of Galilee, and he was very successful.
+Before attaining manhood, he had become an expert fisherman.